 To the Baltic Sea

 On the square at the end of the “Long street”, you’ll find useful information on what to do and how to get there at the tourist information centre.
 Since we had come for the sea, we decided to go there without further delay so we could tick it off the list and still keep some time for some more sightseeing.
 At first, we tried taking the boat-shuttle but after waiting for a while in the boiling sun, we figured the schedule did not fit our need so much and decided to take our chances by tram.
 It was not easy to find our way as the sea is not so near the city and it takes at least two trams to get there.
-I was fortunate enough to be with my Polish-speaking best friend!
+I was lucky to be with my Polish-speaking best friend!
 It is, nevertheless, feasible and I found people were ready to give you indications.
 I would still recommend taking the boat, though, as it must be a beautiful ride and a much easier one.
-However, the tram ride will take you along the famous docks of Gdansk, so your pick.
+However, the tram ride will take you along the famous docks of Gdansk and runs more often than the boat, so your pick.

 We arrived finally at the entrance of the park Brzeźnieński them.
 J. J. Haffnera (stop: Brzezno) and walked straight toward the beach.
 It felt like it was summer already.
 People were sunbathing and swimming in the Baltic Sea.
 I had never been so far north in my life and it felt magical.
 The water was still very fresh but so nice under this hot sun!